A carrot cake suits every occasion but it seems like most people tend to serve it in the Spring, especially around Easter.

 Preheat the oven to 160°C / 320°F.

-Sift the flour into a bowl, add baking powder, baking soda, cinnamon and salt.
-Mix well.
+Sift flour into a medium-size bowl, add baking powder, baking soda, cinnamon, and salt.
+Stir to combine all dry ingredients.

-In a large mixing bowl whip the eggs until they double their volume.
-Add sugar and continue to whip at high speed while continuously adding a thin stream of oil.
+In a large mixing bowl whip the eggs until fluffy and doubled in volume.
+Add sugar and continue to whisk at high speed while continuously adding a thin stream of oil.
 The cake mixture should be smooth and fluffy.

-Gently stir in the walnuts, coconut flakes, pineapple and grated carrots.
+Gently fold in walnuts, coconut flakes, pineapple, and grated carrots.

-- Pour the cake mixture into a 22.3cm / 9in spring cake pan lined with baking parchment.
-Bake for 1 – 1 1/4 hours, or until cooked through.
-Test by pushing a skewer into the center of the cake.
-If the skewer comes out clean the cake is ready.
+- Pour the cake mixture into a 22.3cm / 9in spring cake pan lined with parchment paper.
+Bake for 1 – 1 1/4 hours, or until a skewer inserted in the center of the cake comes out clean.

-- If the cake top is browning too much, cover with a circle of kitchen foil.
+- If the top of the cake starts getting too dark, cover it with a piece of parchment paper or aluminum foil.

-- Remove from the oven when ready and allow to cool on a wire rack.
+- Remove cake from the oven and allow to cool on a wire rack.

-- For the icing, beat the butter and cream cheese together in a clean bowl until light and fluffy.
+- While the cake is cooling prepare the icing: whisk butter and cream cheese until light and fluffy.
+Stir in confectioners’ sugar.

-- Once the cake is cool, remove from the cake pan and cut horizontally into 2 halves.
+- Remove cake from pan and slice horizontally into two halves.
 Spread 1/3 of the icing on the bottom half of the cake, cover with the other half and spread the rest of the icing all over the cake.